Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Insights

-• Your first permanent residency card in the Dominican Republic is only valid for 1 year, but after that first renewal, subsequent cards last 4 years each.
+- Your first permanent residency card in the Dominican Republic is only valid for 1 year, then renewals jump to 4-year periods, which catches many foreign buyers off guard.

-• The most common reason citizenship applications fail in the Dominican Republic is missing DGM residence certifications proving your physical presence over the required period.
+- The most common reason citizenship applications are denied in the Dominican Republic is the inability to prove sufficient physical presence through official migration records.

 Can buying property help me get permanent residency in the Dominican Republic?